Honor Among Thieves (Person of Interest): Plot

 After Shaw (Sarah Shahi) breaks contact with her heist team, she joins Reese (Jim Caviezel) in following their new number: Tomas Koroa (Adrian Bellani), an international wine dealer.
 Shaw follows Tomas and finds him meeting with thieves and his team robs a jewelry store.

 The team plants cocaine on one of the heist members, forcing Fusco (Kevin Chapman) to arrest her.
 With a vacant spot, Shaw is allowed to join Tomas' team.
 She helps them in infiltrating at a hotel safe and steal the vault during Veterans Day.
 Tomas opens the vault but instead of money, it's a box containing vials with "MARV" written on it.
 Suddenly, Tomas' team betrays him and try to kill him but he escapes with the help of Shaw.
 Reese inspects the hideout to find the vials and Tomas' team gone.
 Finch (Michael Emerson) discovers that the vials contained the Marburg virus, an extremely dangerous virus.

 Meanwhile, Root (Amy Acker) is working on another alias and her new target is Jared Wilkins (Johnny Sparks), a man directly related to newly elected Governor Dawson and founder of new nonprofit OTPS.
 She poses as a nanny for his son and with Finch's help, finds that Wilkins' company is not a threat to them.
 However, Root's phone starts being hacked, possibly by Samaritan, and she drops it on a tank and flees the apartment.
 They deduce that OTPS is giving every student a tablet for educational use, which seems to be powered by Samaritan software.
 Samaritan plants more cameras on Wilkins' company, it gets more complicated to learn more about it.
-Root then steals the identity of a woman to gain access and shut down the cameras, which allows Finch to infiltrate as a janitor and plant a worm on the system.
+Root then steals the identity of a woman to gain access and shut down the cameras, which allows Finch to infiltrate as a janitor and destroy the system due to concerns about it spreading Samaritan's influence.